UKHomeOffice/hocs/docker/README.md

 local HOCS environment on your computer.

 If this is the first time you run it, Compose will download the latest images; this could take fifteen minutes, depending on your connection.
-To relieve pressure on your machines resources, it is better to pull the images first then run up the app
+To relieve pressure on your machine&rsquo;s resources, it is better to pull the images first then run up the app

 To pull all services, do: